piyushagarwal08/JU-Notes/Azure.md

 * The components could include equipment such as separate network, load balancers, firewall and more
 * These components are deployed in an ```Azure Virtual Network```
 * AVN provides many features like Subnet,IP address, Load balancer and Network Security Group.
+* Network Security Groups (NSG) provides advanced security protection for the VMs.
+It contains inbound and outbound rules that specify whether the traffic is approved or denied.
+* NSGs can be applied at the following level:
+    1. NIC (ARM deployment model)
+    2. VM (classic deployment)
+    3. All VMs in a Subnet (both deployment models)
+* NSG Rule Properties
+    1. Name: is a unique identifier for the rule.
+    2. Direction: specifies whether the traffic is inbound or outbound
+    3. Priority: If multiple rules match the traffic, rules with higher priority apply.
+    4. Access: specifies whether the traffic is allowed or denied.
+    5. Source IP address prefix: identifies from where traffic originates.
+    6. Source port range: specifies source ports
+    7. Destination IP address prefix: identifies the traffic destination IP range.
+    8. Destination port range: specifies destination ports
+    9. Protocol: specifies a protocol that matches the rule.
+* By default 100 NSGs can be created per region per subscription.
+This can be extended to 400 by contacting Azure support.
+* A single NSG can have 200 rules which can be raised to 1000 by contacting Azure support.
+* Only one NSG can be applied to a VM, subnet, or NIC.
+However, the same NSG can be applied to multiple resources.

 ### Availability Sets
 * Sometimes there is a slight chance that there could be a failure in physical servers